kineticsystem/vscode_ros2/README.md

 <img height="80px" src="img/testmate_extension.svg">

-Please note that, for this extension to work correctly, you may need to source your ROS repository before starting up VSCode.
+Please note that for this extension to work correctly, you may need to source your ROS repository before starting up VSCode.

 To debug your test, you must create a `launch.json` file inside your `.vscode` directory.
 The file is automatically created for you when you debug your first test.